-Immediately prior to the closing of the Merger, but following the consummation of the GigCapital4's domestication to a Delaware corporation, the authorized capital stock of GigCapital4 consisted of 501,000,000 shares, including (i) 500,000,000 shares of common stock and (ii)1,000,000 shares of preferred stock.
+Immediately prior to the closing of the Merger, but following the consummation of GigCapital4's domestication to a Delaware corporation, the authorized capital stock of GigCapital4 consisted of 501,000,000 shares, including (i) 500,000,000 shares of common stock and (ii)1,000,000 shares of preferred stock.
 135,566,227 shares of common stock and no shares of the preferred stock were outstanding as of December 31, 2021.
 At the effective time of the Merger,100 units of BigBear.ai Holdings were cancelled and automatically deemed for all purposes to represent the Parent's right to receive, in the aggregate, \$75 million in cash and shares in GigCapital4, and Parent exchanged its 100 units of BigBear.ai Holdings for 105,000,000 shares of BigBear.ai's common stock.
 In addition, 8,000,000 shares of PIPE financing were issued and 1,495,320 shares were issued to certain advisors.
-AE became the majority stockholder of the Company, via its ownership of Parent, following the close of the Merger (83.5%).
+AE Industrial Partners, LP ("AE") became the majority stockholder of the Company, via its ownership of PCISM Ultimate Holdings, LLC (subsequently renamed to BBAI Ultimate Holdings, LLC), following the close of the Merger (83.5%).